iPrinka/comments-summary-ml-project/README.md

 The goal of this model is to provide a summary of comment threads for any given Youtube video in the following formats:

 * Paragraph highlighting the key points - "actual summary"
-* Word cloud of reactions on the video
+* Word cloud of reactions on the video - future usecase

 ## Approach